lionheart/Pushpin/README.md

 In short: you can modify and distribute the source code to others (and even sell it!) as long as you make the source code modifications freely available.

 If you would like to sell a modified version of the software (or any component thereof) and do *not* want to release the source code, you may [contact me](mailto:dan@lionheartsw.com) and you can purchase a [selling exception](https://www.gnu.org/philosophy/selling-exceptions).

+## Trademark Notice
+“Pushpin” is a trademark of Lionheart Software LLC.
+You may not use the “Pushpin” name, logo, or other brand assets without prior written permission from Lionheart Software LLC.